Gas Flare Monitoring

 Figure 3: FLIR A310

-Utilising the Flir A Series of cameras for flare stack applications IMC's Flare Guard, integrates a visual and A310 camera systems with real-time control and analysis software.
+Utilising the Flir A Series of cameras for flare stack applications IMC's Flare Guard, integrates a visual and thermal imaging camera systems with real-time control and analysis software.
 This system monitors flare stack and pilot flames to meet plant safety and environmental requirements.
-In addition, the system detects black smoke, and provides alarm functions through its web-based connectivity to a customer’s intranet.
-This provides and extra layer of robustness to the flare monitoring system.
+In addition, the system detects black smoke and provides alarm functions through its web-based connectivity to a customer’s intranet.
+This provides an extra layer of robustness to the flare monitoring system.

 Figure 4:Thermal Camera Integration